 Climbing above the Amphitheatre we found a number of very large predatory bush crickets and on a bend beneath a tree we came across a large Spider Hunting Wasp subduing and dragging away an equally impressive Tarantula Wolf Spider in the middle of the path!
 I have since learnt that it was this species of spider that gave Tarantulas their name – it was named having been discovered near the Italian city of Taranto.

-Having mostly made it to the top to admire the stadium, we reconvened near the entrance in the shade of some large pines and then made our way back to the vehicles.
+With most of the group having made it to the top to admire the stadium, we reconvened near the entrance in the shade of some large pines and then made our way back to the vehicles.
 We had lunch in a nearby dry spring where we sat beneath Oriental Plane and Olive trees to eat.
 Having devoured our packed lunches we set off up the mountain once more, following the same route as the previous day and stopping in a large wet meadow just above where we had enjoyed our lunch the day before.
 We drove up a track a short way and walked back down it towards the road.
 Along the way were plenty of lovely things to admire.

 There was a wonderful forest to our right as we walked downhill, dominated by the Grecian Fir.
-Beneath the trees Broad Leaved, Red and Narrow-leaved Helleborines flowered and there were pale yellowish green leaves and seed pods of Hellebores seeming to almost glow in the dark understory.
+Beneath the trees Broad-leaved, Red and Narrow-leaved Helleborines flowered and there were pale yellowish green leaves and seed pods of Hellebores seeming to almost glow in the dark understory.
 Puddling Small Whites were among the first butterflies to be seen, although some dark butterflies which flew up from the track as we drove up were likely to have been Nettle Tree butterflies.
 A Common Wall Lizard basked on a stone beside the track as we wandered past too.

 Heading back through the damp meadow we found it to be full of gorgeous Gladiolus imbricatus.
 There were some Beautiful Demoiselles hanging among the long grasses and both Pyramidal and Loose Flowered Orchids were found flowering.
-Common Blue, Turquoise Blue, Small Pearl-Bordered Fritillary and Meadow Brown were also noted here.
+Common Blue, Turquoise Blue, Small Pearl-bordered Fritillary and Meadow Brown were also noted here.

 Most interestingly though, we found an aberration of Blue Argus which caused quite a bit of discussion.
 For those of you less familiar with the term, an aberration is when a butterfly has a variation in colour or pattern which differentiates it from the typical form of that species.
 Sometimes it can be tricky to know what it is an aberration of, particularly when the variations between species can be very slight.